sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-11-Spring IoC and DI.md

   first_name: ''
   last_name: ''
 ---
-Normally objects are intialized and bound in code itself.
+Normally objects are initialized and bound in code itself.
 Inversion of control is a approach to bind object at runtime using a binder program.

-IoC is design patter to give control to components, while it usage Dependecy Injection DI to achieve that.
+IoC is design patter to give control to components, while it usage Dependency Injection DI to achieve that.
 DI is helps us giving framework to bind the object at runtime.
 Example of IoC are,
 * DI
 * Factory pattern
 * Service locator framework